UNC-Cofires/NFIP-policy-matching/README.md

 - 1 match: The claim was matched one-to-one with a policy.
 This is the ideal outcome that we should expect to see most of the time.
 - ≥2 matches: There are multiple potential policy matches that could be associated with the claim.
 In this case, the specific policy associated with the claim is ambiguous.

-Among 997,119 claims from the 2009-2025 period, 930,954 (93.4%) were matched one-to-one with a policy.
-A total of 12,346 (1.2%) claims were excluded due to missing data, 16,777 (1.7%) were excluded because no matching policy record was found, and 37,042 (3.7%) were excluded because multiple potential policy matches were found.
+Among 964,409 claims from the 2010-2025 period, 892,563 (92.6%) were matched one-to-one with a policy.
+A total of 11,177 (1.2%) claims were excluded due to missing data, 3,772 (0.4%) were excluded because no matching policy record was found, and 56,849 (5.9%) were excluded because multiple potential policy matches were found.
+A small number of claims (n=48) were also excluded due to contradictory geographic information (e.g., state implied by census block group field does not match the property state field).

 As part of this analysis, a modified version of the [FIMA NFIP Redacted Claims v2](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-claims-v2) dataset was produced that contains the following additional data fields: